-- 1. Creation.
+- Creation.
 The Board of Zoning Appeals of the City of Bloomington, Illinois, which has been duly created by the City Council, is the Board of Zoning Appeals referred to in this Code. - Composition.
-The Board of Zoning Appeals shall consist of seven (7) members who are residents of the City of Bloomington, Illinois, and all of whom shall be appointed by the Mayor and approved by the City Council. - 3.
-Powers and Duties. - (a) To conduct administrative public hearings, make findings of fact, and recommend approval or disapproval to the City Council of applications for special uses (Section 17-7);
+The Board of Zoning Appeals shall consist of seven (7) members who are residents of the City of Bloomington, Illinois and all of whom shall be appointed by the Mayor and approved by the City Council. - 3.
+Powers and Duties. - a) To establish or amend its procedural rules as necessary to facilitate the performance of its duties; - b) To recommend to the City Council amendments to this Zoning Ordinance;

-- (b) To conduct administrative public hearings, make findings of fact, and decide duly initiated appeals from any administrative order, requirement, decision, or determination made by the Director of Community Development or his or her deputies or assistants in the enforcement of this Zoning Code; - (c) To conduct administrative public hearings, make findings of fact and grant or deny variations in the manner provided herein; - (d) To hear appeals of decisions made pursuant to the Sign Code relating to the denial of permits, the removal of illegal signs or the granting of variances, except when said appeal is related to construction specifications of signs, in which case said appeal shall be heard by the Construction Board of Appeals pursuant to Chapter 10 of this Code; and - (e) To give advice to the Sign Code Administrator when requested. - (f) To establish or amend its procedural rules as necessary to facilitate the performance of its duties; - (g) To recommend to the City Council amendments to this Zoning Ordinance: - 4.
+- c) To conduct administrative public hearings, make findings of fact, and recommend approval or disapproval to the City Council of applications for special uses (Section 44.17-7); - d) To conduct administrative public hearings, make findings of fact, and decide duly initiated appeals from any administrative order, requirement, decision, or determination made by the Director of Community Development or his deputies or assistants in the enforcement of this Zoning Code; - e) To conduct administrative public hearings, make findings of fact and grant or deny variations in the manner provided herein; - f) To hear appeals of decisions made pursuant to this Zoning Ordinance relating to the denial of permits, the removal of illegal signs or the granting of variances, except when said appeal is related to construction specifications of signs, in which case said appeal shall be heard by the Construction Board of Appeals pursuant to Chapter 10 of this Code; and - g) To give advice to the Sign Code Administrator when requested. - 4.
 Meetings.
 Meetings shall be held on the third Wednesday of each month at 4:00 p.m. or at any time upon the call of the chairperson at such times and place as the Board may determine.